omarperacha/ps4-dataset/README.md

 ## Installation

-After cloning the repository, `cd` into the root diretory and run:
+After cloning the repository, `cd` into the root directory and run:
 ```
 chmod a+rx install.sh
 ./install.sh